 Assembly Bill 1200, chaptered in October 2005, requires that the Department of Water Resources (DWR) evaluate the potential impacts on Delta resources and infrastructure, based on 50-, 100-, and 200-year projections, from subsidence, earthquakes, floods, climate change and sea level rise, or a combination of these factors.
 DWR and DFG would then develop principal options for the Delta and evaluate and comparatively rate the options with regard to these variables.
-The geographic area included within this evaluation is the Suisun Marsh east of the Benicia-Martinez Bridge on Interstate 680, and the Sacramento-San Joaquin Delta as legally defined in Water Code Section 12220 et seq.
-DWR's report is due to the Legislature by January
+The geographic area included within this evaluation is the Suisun Marsh east of the

-1, 2008 and will also be provided to the Task Force for consideration in the Delta Vision.
+Benicia-Martinez Bridge on Interstate 680, and the Sacramento-San Joaquin Delta as legally defined in Water Code Section 12220 et seq.
+DWR's report was submitted to the Legislature in early 2008 and has been provided to the Task Force for consideration in the Delta Vision.
 For more information, go to www.drms.water.ca.gov